 Botswana is one of the safest countries in Africa and travelers might only encounter petty crime.

 Most tourism in Botswana is centered around Gaborone, Francistown and the tourist capital, Maun.
 The good news is Maun, the gateway to the Okavango Delta, doesn't experience high levels of crime.

 As you would in any country, keep your valuables secure and only take out with you what you need for the day.

 Visitors should use care when talking on a cell phone while walking.
 Pickpockets can frequent crowded spots and transport hubs so secure your valuables.

 Occasionally, travelers have been robbed in the areas of Gaborone Dam and Kgale Hill in the capital, Gaborone.
-It's advised to exercise caution in these areas particular between dusk and dawn.
+It's advised to exercise caution in these areas particularly between dusk and dawn.

 Always be aware of your surroundings and who is around you.
 Avoid walking around alone at night or in poorly lit areas.
 Instead, take a taxi to get around at night.

 Theft of property from vehicles has been reported in Botswana.
 Never leave any valuables in your vehicle if parked somewhere or overnight.

 Drive-by snatch and grab style theft from vehicles whether in traffic or parked does occur so always make sure your windows are up, doors are locked and valuables are out of sight.